How Cheery Charlie Began:

 What Cheery Charlie Is Today:

-I have now donated over 8,000 craft bags to the Child Life departments in St. Louis Children’s Hospital, St. Louis Children's Hospital Specialty Care Center (West County), Mercy Children’s Hospital, SSM Health Cardinal Glennon, and Ranken Jordan Pediatric Bridge Hospital.
+I have now donated over 10,000 craft bags to the Child Life Departments in St. Louis Children’s Hospital, St. Louis Children's Hospital Specialty Care Center (West County), Mercy Children’s Hospital, SSM Health Cardinal Glennon, and Ranken Jordan Pediatric Bridge Hospital.
 I donate 300 craft bags once a month, and the crafts are seasonally themed.
-Cheery Charlie is registered as an official nonprofit corporation in the state of Missouri.
+Cheery Charlie is registered as an official nonprofit 501(c)(3) corporation in the state of Missouri.